souravs17031999/opioner-backend/README.md

 - Currently, I have explored and made available instances of [Heroku postgresDB](https://devcenter.heroku.com/articles/heroku-postgresql) and [Amazon RDS postgresDB](https://aws.amazon.com/rds/postgresql/) in production.
 - For developmental debugging, volumes persistence (bind mounts/named volumes) is included in docker-compose.yml (using docker-compose)

+### Firebase storage
+- Firebase is used for storage of profile pictures.

 ## Useful:
 - Each service is built independently using it's own Dockerfile and pushed to Heroku container registeries.
 - Then, the container is released into production.